abtomex/20480-Programming-in-HTML5-with-JavaScript-and-CSS3/Instructions/20480C_MOD03_LAB_MANUAL.md

 In this exercise, you will create the **Schedule** page that displays a list of sessions.

-First, you will use the HTML5 DOM to obtain a reference to the page’s schedule list element.
+First, you will use the HTML5 DOM to  a reference to the page’s schedule list element.
 Then you will implement a function that creates list items (one list item for each session).
 Information about the sessions is stored in a file in JSON format.
 You will implement a function that reads this data and adds the details about each session to the list element.
 Finally, you will run the application and view the **Schedule** page to verify that it correctly displays the list of sessions.

 #### Task 1: Review the existing code for the Schedule page